 Do you know what other series has a long history?
-Castlevania, and if you want to learn more about all the Castlevania games, here’s a comprehensive list of the release date and chronological orders in which to play them.
+Castlevania, and if you want to learn more about all the Castlevania games, here's a comprehensive list of the release date and chronological order in which to play them, as well as our personal opinion on what the best one is (it's hardly surprising).
 We also have articles about the best Tomb Raider games and Resident Evil games, both of which have routes dating back to the 90s.

 Overall, there are eight levels for you to blast your way through, each of which features a new Robot Master for you to face off against.
 Personally, I'm a fan of Impact Man, mainly because I find the name to be extremely ironic as he doesn't make much of an impact at all.
 But hey, I do remember the guy so maybe he did make an impact, just not in the way he thought he would.